giosanchez0208/Person-Tracking-with-Kalman-Filter-and-Resnet-Embeddings/README.md

 - FPS is limited due to per-frame embedding computation

 **Core takeaway**
-➡ The Kalman + ResNet-based tracking pipeline is effective at **identity stability and re-identification**, but overall performance is detection-limited.
+- The Kalman + ResNet-based tracking pipeline is effective at **identity stability and re-identification**, but overall performance is detection-limited.

-➡ When it sees, it tracks.
+## Discussion
+**Why recall is low**
+The detector is the current bottleneck.
+YOLO-Nano misses many valid person detections, especially at distance or under occlusion.
+However, when detections are available, the Kalman + ResNet pipeline tracks identities reliably.

 ---
 ## How to run